HTTP Global SMS API

 Benefits of Migrating to the Global SMS API

-This page describes the benefits of migrating from an existing SMS HTTP API to our Global SMS API.
+This page describes the benefits of migrating from an existing legacy HTTP SMS API to our HTTP Global SMS API.

 Note: While we will continue to support our existing SMS APIs, we believe that our Global SMS API offers some exciting features and benefits that you'll want to take advantage of.
 Future feature development will be focused on the Global SMS API.